 Committing to change is not easy; it could be giving up sugar, working out, or writing a blog.
 What needs to happen is a mind shift and learning how to change one’s priorities.
 Once you accept the change, the results will start.
 Without taking charge, you will never hit your marketing results.

 In baseball, we have what we call the shift.
 The shift is when the third baseman and shortstop shift and move towards the right field.
 The pitcher now pitches the ball to the outside of the plate forcing the batter to hit the ball where 90% of the team is standing.
 The outcome is typically an out.

-I have personally found that if I want to make a shift in my life I need to stack the odds in my favor to win.
-It may mean tossing out all the sugar in the house, giving up TV for a work out, or prioritizing my time better in the workday to advertise.
+I have personally found that if I want to make a shift in my life, I need to stack the odds in my favor to win.
+It may mean tossing out all the sugar in the house, giving up TV for a workout, or prioritizing my time better in the workday to advertise.

-To become a better marketer you have to incorporate the mind change and become proactive.
+To become a better marketer, you have to incorporate the mind change and become proactive.
 That means going to network meetings, calling clients, and increasing communications with past and future clients.
 The marketing shift should be focused on solving customers’ core conflicts, not trying to sell them.

 Did I win all of them as a client and make them a sale?
 NO!
 I’m marketing — which for me is the process of developing a relationship with the client.
 When the client calls to buy, that’s when I become the salesmen and take their order.
-Getting an instant sale is not the mind shift I’m looking to achieve when marketing.
+Getting an immediate sale is not the mind shift I’m looking to achieve when marketing.

 Understanding the role of marketing is a mind shift.

-Make the mind shift from sales to problem solving, and your marketing ads will write themselves.
+Make the mind shift from sales to problem-solving, and your marketing ads will write themselves.